juvtib/mojeek.user.js/README.md

 Please create an issue or submit a pull request.

 In principle, I am willing to fix errors or improve the defaults.
-But, if you want to customize the script by making arbitrary changes then please xxxfork this repository or maintain a private copy of the script.
+But, if you want to customize the script by making arbitrary changes then please [fork this repository](https://github.com/juvtib/mojeek.user.js/fork) or maintain a private copy of the script.